 Because our jet engine replacement parts largely consist of older model JT8D aircraft engines and engine parts, we are substantially impacted by the FAA's noise regulations.
-The ability of aircraft operators to utilize such JT8D aircraft engines in domestic flight operations is significantly influenced by regulations promulgated by the FAA governing, among other things, noise emission standards.
-Pursuant to the Aircraft Noise and Capacity Act, the FAA has required all aircraft operating in the United States with a maximum weight of more than 75,000 pounds to meet Stage 2 noise restriction levels.
-The FAA has mandated that all such Stage 2 aircraft (such as the non-hush-kitted Boeing 727-200s, Boeing 737-200s and McDonnell Douglas DC-9-30/40/50s) must be phased out of operation in the contiguous United States by December 31, 1999.
-This ban on operation in the United States of non-hush-kitted Stage 2 aircraft applies to both domestic and foreign aircraft operators.
-The European Union has adopted similar restrictions for the operation of Stage 2 aircraft within member nations of the European Union subject to a variety of exemptions.
-Various communities surrounding the larger European cities also have adopted more stringent local regulations which restrict the operation of non-hush-kitted aircraft in such jurisdictions.
-See "Risk Factors -- Dependence on the JT8D Aircraft Engine Aftermarket.'
+The ability of aircraft operators to utilize such JT8D aircraft engines in domestic flight operations is significantly influenced by regulations promulgated by the FAA governing, among other things, noise standards.
+Pursuant to the Aircraft Noise and Capacity Act, the FAA has required all commercial aircraft operating in the contiguous United States with a maximum weight of more than 75,000 pounds to meet Stage 3 noise levels by December 31, 1999, unless waived by the FAA.
+Aircraft which require hush-kits or other modifications to be in compliance with Stage 3 include the Boeing 727-200s, Boeing 737-200s and McDonnell Douglas DC-9-30/40/50s.
+This ban on operation in the United States of non-Stage 3 compliant aircraft applies to both domestic and foreign aircraft operators.
+The European Union has adopted similar restrictions for the operation of non-Stage 3 aircraft within member nations of the European Union subject to a variety of exemptions.
+Airports at some European cities also have adopted more stringent local regulations which restrict the operation of non-Stage 3 aircraft at such airports.
+The European Union is currently considering a proposed regulation which would bar the registration in a member state of the European Union after March 31, 1999 and, with some exceptions, the operation in the European Union after April 1, 2002, of any older model JT8D aircraft which has reached Stage 3 compliance through hush-kitting or some other means.
+See "Risk Factors -- Dependence on the JT8D Aircraft Engine Aftermarket."